mriale/PyDPainter/docs/tools/src/fill.md

 **Linear fill** paints the gradient in a line, **according to the angle defined**, with an even distribution without regard to the shape of the object.

 ![](gradient-linear-fill.png)

-Introduced in PydPainter 2.1.1, the 2 square-shaped arrows above allows you to quickly rotate by 45° clockwise or anticlockwise.
-But you can rotate freely by 1° using the triangular arrow.
+Introduced in PyDPainter 2.2.1, the 2 square-shaped arrows above allow you to quickly rotate by 45° clockwise or counterclockwise.
+Also you can rotate freely by dragging the triangular arrow.

 Key: `SHIFT-F5`
 ### Horizontal Line
 **Horizontal Line** fill paints the gradient left-to-right adjusting the gradient so that it follows the contours of the shape being filled.